Log-ergodicity: A New Concept for Modeling Financial Markets

-There are two requirements for a homogeneous Markov process $X_t$ to be ergodic.
-First, the time average and its ensemble average should be equal.
-Second, the time average and ensemble average of the autocorrelation function of the process should also be equal \cite{106}.
-The process is referred to as mean ergodic if just the first criterion met.
+As is well known, there are two requirements for a homogeneous Markov process $X_t$ to be ergodic.
+First, its time and ensemble averages should be equal.
+Second, time and ensemble averages of its autocorrelation function should be the same \cite{106}.
+The process is referred to as mean-ergodic if just the first criterion holds.

 \begin{theorem}(Birkhoff) If $\mathbb{P}$ is a probability measure invariant under a stochastic process $X_t$ and $\phi\in L^1(\mathbb{P})$, then the function